 These results are consistent with the results of authors Hossain, Yesmin, Jahan & Kim (2021), who also concluded that image has a significant effect on satisfaction.
 However, these results do not match with the conclusions made by Kencana & Supurta (2015), which show that image does not have an important effect on satisfaction.
 The differences can be explained by the fact that the research by mentioned authors was limited on the impact of the brand in the smartphone industry.
 In other words, unlike the quality of the products, which was identified as the basic predictor of satisfaction in the biggest number of examinations, image can have a weaker effect in specific industries.
-Almsalam (2014) used a sample of 250 clients of 5 banks in Damask to prove that customer expectation has a significant positive effect on customer satisfaction, and that the perceived quality of a service has a significant positive effect on user satisfaction as well.
+Almsalam (2014) used a sample of 250 clients of 5 banks in Damask to prove that customer expectation has a significant positive effect on user satisfaction as well.